nickhericks/todo-list/README.md

 # Popover
-> This project shows how to build popovers that appear when a user clicks on an element.
+> This project shows how to build a todo list component.

 ## View project
- :mag: Live version available at [nickhericks.github.io/popover/](https://nickhericks.github.io/popover/)
+ :mag: Live version available at [nickhericks.github.io/todo-list/](https://nickhericks.github.io/todo-list/)

 <!-- ## What I learned -->